 The first step to any query is selecting the team that you want to search for.
 After the team is selected, we are able to select the players we want to see information for.
 Setting a player “ON” or “OFF” helps to define the parameters of the query.
 We have multiple ways of requesting the data.
 We can select all the players that we want on, we can try a mix of players on and off, or we can just have a query that shows how the team performs when a certain player or players are off the court.
 Once we pick the players that we want on or off, we can run the query with the selected date range.

 The results are able to be analyzed in four different formats on every site available.
 We can view total, which will provide us the total minutes played plus the corresponding stats.
 This will include the total number of fantasy points in the selected date range.
 To access a more refined search, simply toggle the button to Per Minute, Per 36 Mins, or Per 48 Mins.
-We can see the players FPM when Per Minute is selected and total fantasy points when Per 36 and 48 are selected.
-The usage does not change when the buttons are changed but the individual statistics are able to be refined further.
-By pressing the Stats button we can add or remove items to our table.
+Personally, I use Per Minute the most as, combined with an accurate minutes projection, that is your simplest way to project fantasy points on any given slate.
+The usage rate does not change when you toggle between these options, but the individual statistics are able to be refined further.
+By pressing the Stats dropdown menu, we can add or remove a plethora of NBA statistics to our table.